AnthonyWang14/AnthonyWang14.github.io/_pages/about.md

 My research interests include topics at the interface between operations research, computer science and economics.
 Most recently, I have been studying problems in
-* Online Resource Allocation, Online Learning and Data-Driven Algorithms with Application to Ridesharing, Revenue Management
+* Online Resource Allocation, Online Learning and Data-Driven Algorithms
 * Large Language Model for Online Decision Making

 ***If you are interested in these topics, please feel free to contact me!***